1984 United States Senate election in Kentucky

 The 1984 United States Senate election in Kentucky was held on November 5, 1984.
-Incumbent Democratic Senator Walter Dee Huddleston lost re-election to a third term to Mitch McConnell by less than 0.5%.
+Incumbent Democratic Senator Walter Dee Huddleston lost re-election to a third term to Mitch McConnell, who would go on to be Senate Majority Leader, by less than 0.5%.
 This is the last time a Senator from Kentucky lost re-election.

-Despite Ronald Reagan winning nationwide in a landslide in the concurrent presidential election (even carrying Kentucky by a 20% margin), this was the only Republican flip of the 1984 Senate elections.
+Despite Ronald Reagan winning nationwide in a landslide in the concurrent presidential election (even carrying Kentucky by a 20% margin), this was the only Republican flip of the 1984 Senate elections, and Huddleston significantly outperformed Democratic nominee Walter Mondale's margin of defeat in the concurrent presidential race.